klb2/ergodic-capacity-rearrangement/README.md

   calculate the exact best case for homogeneous Rayleigh fading.
 The code is taken from [https://gitlab.com/klb2/reliability-bounds-dependent-fading-channels](https://gitlab.com/klb2/reliability-bounds-dependent-fading-channels).
 * `run_simulations.py`: Python script to run the Rayleigh fading example.
+Use `python run_simulations.py --help` to get an overview of the options.
 * `mixed_marginals.py`: Python module that contains all functions for the example with mixed marginal distributions.
 This can be run to reproduce the results of the mixed marginal example.